 Geographical Distribution of Grant Activities in Developing Countries

 The program Green Asia Grants is active in the following regions, applying the geographical framework of the Terra Viva Grants Directory.

 CommentsThe Foundation’s website is available in Korean, and partly in English.

 Korea Green Foundation contributes to forums, films, and other public events that promote environmental awareness and discussion in South Korea.

-Contact Us offers complete information for the Foundation’s office in Seoul.
+The Foundation offers contact information for its office in Seoul.